MegLip/SQLite_TODO/README.md

 # SQLite_TODO
 Modul 13.2 (SQLite)

-* Web application with REST API and SQLlite database that users can register e.g. household or other expanses.
+* Web application with API and SQLite database that users can register e.g. household or other expanses.
 * Install requirements: pip install -r requirements.txt
 * After run your Flask server you will see application in a browser: http://127.0.0.1:5000/todos/
-* It's also available REST API, you can use them for several action such update, put, delete, add.
+* It's also available API, you can use them for several action such get, put, delete.
 API link: http://127.0.0.1:5000/todos/todo_id/